rancher/docs/content/rancher/v2.6/en/installation/requirements/_index.md

 This section describes the networking requirements for the node(s) where the Rancher server is installed.

+> If a server containing Rancher has the `X-Frame-Options=DENY` header, the Ember UI will be completely unreachable on upgrading from the legacy UI.
+This is because any screen written for the legacy UI is rendered as an embedded iframe within the new Dashboard.

 ### Node IP Addresses

 Each node used should have a static IP configured, regardless of whether you are installing Rancher on a single node or on an HA cluster.
 In case of DHCP, each node should have a DHCP reservation to make sure the node gets the same IP allocated.